supercam19/SMAPI-Profile-Manager/changlelog.md

 ## QOL Update [v1.2.3] (???)

 ### Changes
+ - The profiles list can now be scrolled with the mouse wheel while hovering the profiles, instead of just the scrollbar
  - The textbox to input the name when creating a profile is now selected by default
  - The profile name input popup and profile editor can now be applied by pressing enter